over-light/Rust-Full-Stack/README.md

 ## Warning

-I do what I want here.
+**I do what I want here.** Most of the proejcts here are throwaway code but somehow become useful when they are grouped.

 1. **This is a personal repository.**
-2. **Don't treat this as public.**
+2. **Don't treat this public.**

 Could you find errors?
-Feel happy that you are a decent coder and live on or commit here to help others.
+Code on with your own work or commit here to help others.